The host OS and TNSR use separate network namespaces to isolate their networking

 When operating in a shell on the TNSR device, commands can be run in the current

-A shell can be started in a specific namespace as mentioned previously in
+From the TNSR CLI, a shell must be started in a specific namespace as mentioned

 When using a